South Africa

 Background

-As of December 2021, South Africa hosts over 242,000 refugees and asylumseekers [1] mostly originating from different African countries including Burundi, the Democratic Republic of the Congo, Rwanda, South Sudan, Somalia, and Zimbabwe.
+As of December 2021, South Africa hosts over 242,000 refugees and asylum seekers [1] mostly originating from different African countries including Burundi, the Democratic Republic of Congo, Rwanda, South Sudan, Somalia, and Zimbabwe.
 As there is no encampment policy, refugees and asylum seekers reside amongst host communities primarily in the country’s urban areas.
 Given the complex environment of mixed population flows in the broader migratory context, getting a clear picture of the refugee situation in the country can be challenging.

 Taking the opportunity of the recent 2022 Population and Housing Census, Statistics South Africa decided to include questions on reason for leaving previous residence that may be used to identify forcibly displaced persons using the IRRS as guidance.
 In addition, on an experimental basis, identification of stateless persons was also trialled based on the citizenship question.

-2022 Population and Housing Census
+The 2022 Population and Housing Census

 The Fourth Population and Housing Census in South Africa was conducted from February to May 2022.
 Implementation was challenging as a result of the post-COVID-19 pandemic environment, leading to lower rates of contact in some areas and an extended data collection period that was completed once the 90% contact threshold had been reached.
 Broad-based publicity campaigns were conducted, including collaboration with migrant/refugee-orientated organisations where relevant.